App Load Time

 - Include I/O rate (default: enabled) - determines whether ControlUp should consider I/O activity when determining application load time.
 If unchecked, ControlUp uses only the DLL load rate.

-For application load time troubleshooting, please refer to this article - Application Load Time
+For application load time troubleshooting, refer to Application Load Time